Visit Rescued Reptiles at Critchlow Alligator Sanctuary, Now Open Daily

 You CAN Teach an Old Gator New Tricks

-There isn’t much seating or shade, but your kids can sit along the windows and enjoy a good view.
-There’s a deck above the enclosure with a few benches and a great view, but it fills up fast.
+There isn’t much seating or shade, but your kids can sit by the windows and enjoy a good view.

 The windows provide a front-row seat to the alligators

-Godzilla and Medusa will do tricks, grunt and snap while the staff member educates and jokes around.
-The surprising part is the alligators seem to know what to do.
-Your kids might get a chance to answer a question during the show.
+Godzilla and Medusa will do tricks, grunt, and snap while the staff member educates and jokes around.
+The surprising part is that the alligators seem to know what to do.

 Elevate Your Visit with Animal Encounters